Non-archimedean tame topology and stably dominated types: Characterization of definable compactness

-\<{lem} Let $X$ be a v+g-closed bounded definable subset of an algebraic variety $V$ over a valued field.
-Let $f: X \to \G_{\infty}$ be {v+g-}continuous.
-Then the maximum of $f$ is attained on $X$.
-Similarly if $X$ is a closed bounded pro-definable subset of $\std{V}$. \>{lem}
+\begin{lem} Let $X$ be a v+g-closed bounded definable subset of an algebraic variety $V$ over a valued field.
+Let $f: X \to \G_{\infty}$ \tcr{be a definable map which is} v+g-continuous.
+Then the maximum of $f$ is attained on $X$, similarly if $X$ is a closed bounded pro-definable subset of $\std{V}$. \end{lem}